 kite: on a day with light or medium winds this is a good place for kitesurfing in waves.
 Especilly easterly winds offer fun kitesurfing conditions.
 It´s a bit difficult to start as the beach is very narrow and - as mentioned before - full of head sized stones which are very unstable to stand on.

-More pictures in the galleries (fish factory surf, fish factory windsurf, bunker windsurf, bunker kite, the place).
+More pictures in the galleries, (wall rides, epic summer sessions July 2016,June 2016, fish factory surf, fish factory windsurf, bunker windsurf, bunker kite, the place).
 For basic infos check the info board.